jing-xiang/psychosis/README.md

 ## Introduction

 Psychosis is a Virtual Reality (VR) experience that lets users step into the shoes of someone experiencing hallucinations and delusions.
 The goal is to help people understand what it’s like to live with psychotic disorders in an immersive and interactive way.
-The problem detected is that many people struggle to understand what it is like to live with hallucinations.

 This will raise awareness of the impact of living with hallucinations.
 Our solution is helpful because it lets users experience hallucinations in a safe, virtual way.
 When you are seing and feeling what it’s like, users can better understand psychosis.
 This encourages more supportive attitudes toward mental health.
 VR is great for this because it lets users feel like they’re really there.
 It’s much more powerful than just reading or watching videos about psychosis.
 This way, users can better understand what people with these conditions go through.